luqmansen/gosty/README.md

 - Currently, every worker will always download a copy of the file and process it on its local pod volume, then remove the original file, then send the processed file to file server, this can use a lot of bandwidth.
 This can be improved by using shared volume on the node, and check if other worker already download the file, then process it.

+##Acknowledgements
+Credit to [gibbok](https://github.com/gibbok) for web client, which I add some modification